the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 ### Visit

-The Apgujung Road is an 8-lane avenue lined with luxury big name shops.
+The Apgujung Road is an 8-lane avenue lined with luxury big-name shops.
 You can see some interesting buildings along the way, but I would just drive directly to the Chungha.
 The closest subway station is Apgujeon Rodeo, take exit 2 and follow along Apgujung Road until you see the building on your left.

 <building-info-container id=26 />